meower-community/.github/profile/readme.md

 ## 🤖 Bot Rules

 1. Bots should not post in home.
-Exceptions for this are invites to a bot group chat or if you have permission from the Meower Council.
+There are 3 exceptions to this rule: invites to a bot group chat, if you have permission from the Meower Council, and commands that send less then 4 lines.

 2. Bots should always follow the @ mention rule, meaning replacing prefixes and words with @{bot username}.

 ## 📚 Bot Library Rules